The-Burnes-Center/rebootdemocracy/README.md

 mkdir -p netlify/functions
 ```

-**What are Composables?** Composables are reusable functions that leverage Vue's Composition API to encapsulate and share stateful logic, data fetching, or any functionality across your components - think of them as your project's utility functions that can use Vue's reactivity system and Nuxt's features.
+**What are Composables?** Composables are simple reusable functions in Vue that let you share logic (like data fetching or state) across components while using Vue’s reactivity and Nuxt’s features.

 ### Step 6: Create Essential Files